-Oliver Yaros is a senior associate in the Intellectual Property & IT Group of the London office, having joined Mayer Brown as a trainee in 2004 and admitted to practice in 2006.
+Oliver Yaros is a partner in the Intellectual Property & IT Group of the London office, having joined Mayer Brown as a trainee in 2004 and admitted to practice in 2006.
 He advises clients on TMT, outsourcing, IT, data protection and privacy, e-commerce and IP transactions and issues.

 Oliver acts on global financial industry utility projects, technology and business process outsourcing projects and IT systems procurement transactions as well as advising a range of clients (financial institutions, manufacturers and retailers of consumer products, publishers and providers of digital media and online content) on many e-commerce and data protection issues such as how to comply with data protection laws throughout Europe, the law on cookies, the export of personal data from the EEA, conflicts between privacy compliance and disclosure requirements under foreign law, how to respond to Brexit, the theft or loss of data and the appropriate organisational and technical measures to take to protect data.